ecekpo/LEADERBOARD/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# LEADERBOARD
+# Leaderboard

-This is a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-It develop as a first working version of the app following a wireframe, but without styling - and it is only focus on functionality.
+> This web application is a type of a scoreboard showing the names and current scores of the leading competitors in any field which is using API's to get and set data.

 ## Built With